nhoizey/images-responsiver/packages/eleventy-plugin-images-responsiver/docs/tutorial/06-presets-properties/README.md

 };
 ```

-With this configuration, we can really reduce the authors work complexity:
+With this configuration, we can really reduce the authors work complexity, as we can see once again:

 <script src="https://gist-it.appspot.com/github/nhoizey/eleventy-plugin-images-responsiver/raw/master/docs/tutorial/06-presets-properties/src/index.md?footer=minimal"></script>